 The Nissan warranty acts as a guarantee that all Nissan-installed parts are free of defects.
 If you have a new or recently purchased Nissan, chances are the warranty is still in place.
 Understanding your Nissan warranty coverage could help to save you thousands of dollars in repair costs.

 Some drivers choose to extend warranty coverage through the manufacturer or from one of the best extended auto warranty companies.
-This article will help you understand what is covered by the factory Nissan warranty and give you the information you need to decide if extended protection is the right choice for your vehicle.
+This article will explore what is covered by the factory Nissan warranty and give you the information you need to decide if extended protection plans are the right choice for you.

 To learn more about our editorial integrity policy and how we make money through affiliate partnerships, read our full disclosure here.